RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (1) Graphics Library

+  Old: <br>
-  Three graphics libraries, GD2, ImageMagick and Netpbm, are supported if they exist on the server.
+    Three graphics libraries, GD2, ImageMagick (and Netpbm, are supported if they exist on the server.
 They are used to make display and thumb-nail images on upload of images

+  Actually only GD2 is used until further notice

 * (2) ImageMagick Path